French Revolution: NBSE Class 9 Social Science answers, notes

 2. Which dynasty ruled France at the time of the Revolution and what kind of monarchy it was?

-Answer: The 18th century saw the emergence of the middle class.
-Apart from merchants and manufacturers, the Third Estate included professionals such as lawyers, teachers, authors, and administrative officials.
+Answer: The Revolution was spearheaded by the middle class.
+The 18th century saw the emergence of the middle class who had earned wealth through inland and overseas trade and manufacture of goods.
+Apart from merchants and manufacturers, the Third Estate included professions such as lawyers, teachers, authors, and administrative officials.
+All of these people were educated and possessed material means.
 The middle class believed that no group in society should be privileged by birth; rather one’s social position must depend on merit.
-Thus, the revolution was spearheaded by the middle class.

 1. Discuss the political, economic and social causes of the French Revolution.